 On his return to England, Norris was transferred to work in the Officers’ and Sergeants’ mess, which was very different to being a soldier.
 He was then medically discharged with a spinal injury and PTSD in 2013, and had to adjust to the civilian world without having the time to undergo a gradual transition from the Army.
 “I was trying my hardest to get a job.
 I worked in a few different places.
 People would always ask nasty questions about the experiences I’d had while serving, and I felt they would look down on me.”
 Norris said.
 Wanting simply to pay the bills and put food on the table, the Afghanistan veteran found himself in a very difficult situation and had a hard time coping.

-Norris received support from the Poppy Factory, one of 43 charities funded by ABF The Soldiers’ Charity in the past year.
+Norris received support from the Poppy Factory, one of the charities we proudly support.
 The team at the Poppy Factory worked with Norris to develop his CV, which helped him land a role with a local telecommunications company, working as part of a team that lays fibre optic broadband cables.
 Although this opportunity has come to an end, it gave Norris a new sense of purpose and he now has plans for future growth: “In the long-term, I’d like to keep developing a plan for my own distribution business that I wrote up before the virus.
 I’m ambitious for the future.”

 Norris commented: “I am very thankful to ABF Soldiers’ Charity for the work they did, enabling me to receive some funding from The Poppy Factory which has led to employment.”